-Are you looking for an awesome one day in Athens itinerary from the Piraeus Cruise Port?
+Are you looking for an awesome one-day in Athens itinerary from the Piraeus Cruise Port in the summer?
 Then you are in the right spot!

 Athens is one of the most popular ports of call for cruise ships in the Eastern Mediterranean.
 But there is so much to see in this fantastic city – it can be hard to choose what to do first.